Don Weser: Underarm bowling incident of 1981

 On 1 February 1981, during the third World Series Cup final at the MCG between Australia and New Zealand, Weser was informed by Greg Chappell that his brother Trevor would bowl the final ball underarm, thus denying New Zealand the chance to hit a six and tie the game.
 It was Weser's duty to inform both batsmen which he duly did.
-This incident, illegal in England but legal at the time in Australia, is one of the great controversies of world cricket.
+This incident, involving a practice that was illegal in England but legal at the time in Australia, is one of the great controversies of world cricket.

 The match branded as the Underarm incident was notable for several umpiring controversies.

-During the Australian innings, Martin Snedden claimed a low outfield catch off the batting of Greg Chappell when Chappell was on 58.
+During the Australian innings, Martin Snedden claimed a low outfield catch off the bat of Greg Chappell when Chappell was on 58.
 In his live commentary former Australian cricket captain Richie Benaud exclaimed "that is one of the best catches I have ever seen in my life".
 Following a short discussion, Snedden's catch was ruled not out by the two Australian umpires, Weser and Peter Cronin.
 It was some years before TV replays could be used in umpiring decisions.
 However the Channel Nine TV broadcast did show viewers a number of slow motion replays of Snedden's catch from various TV angles including a close up of Snedden diving to fairly claim the catch.
 After reviewing several TV replays Benaud re-affirmed what he had initially seen live, stating in his commentary: "there is no question in my mind that that was a great catch - clearly caught above the ground, a superb catch."
 Chappell went on to score 90 in his innings.

 In yet another umpiring controversy during the match, Australia had one too many fielders outside the field restriction line when the final ball was bowled meaning the delivery should have been adjudged a no-ball by the umpires.

 The match would be the last international men's cricket match Weser was to umpire.
 The Underarm match would also be the last international match for umpire Cronin.
 Weser did umpire one women's Test match in 1984.

 Altogether, he umpired 32 first-class matches in his career between 1977 and 1985.